vittorioromeo/camomilla/README.md

 g++ ./x.cpp |& camomilla -d5
 ```

-If `|&` is not supported by your shell or you want to compare the original error to the processed one, using a temporary file is a good solution:
+If `|&` is not supported by your shell or if you want to compare the original error to the processed one, using a temporary file is a good solution:

 ```bash
 # Redirect both `stdout` and `stderr` into `error.out`